NDIS Occupational Therapy – Assistive Technology, Equipment and Aids

 We want you to develop independence through technology.

 Our Occupational Therapists are passionate about helping you lead a more active and independent life.
-Whether your aim is more freedom in daily living, attending a weekly book group, or learning to drive, we’re here to prop you up and get you over any barriers.
+Whether your aim is more freedom in daily living, attending a weekly book group, or learning to drive, we’re here to support you to get you over any barriers.

 It’s vital to be properly assessed by a trained health professional to ensure the assistive technology chosen is the best match and the right tool for the task.
-Our Occupational Therapists have the skills, qualifications and experience to carry out assessments for specialised equipment prescription, to improve your functional capabilities.
+Our Occupational Therapists have the skills, qualifications and experience to carry out functional capacity assessment for specialised equipment prescription, to improve your functional capabilities.

-Without a proper assessment by an experienced professional, there’s a high risk of choosing a technology that’s a weak match for your abilities, needs and preferences.
+Without a proper assessment by an experienced professional, there’s a high risk of choosing a technology that’s an inadequate match for your abilities, needs and preferences.
 This approach can even cause physical harm, as with providing wheelchairs without pressure relief cushions for people with spinal injury.

-No matter your needs, our experts will work with you to identify the most appropriate assistive technology and home modifications for your situation.
-Once identified, we then go on to select, buy, set up and train you in the chosen devices or aids, so that they’re correctly fitted and used and you’re set up for safety and success.
+No matter your needs, our experts will work with you to identify the most appropriate assistive equipment, technology and home modifications for your situation.
+Once identified, we then go on to select, buy, set up and train you in the chosen devices or aids, so that they’re correctly fitted, used and you’re set up for safety and success.

-Trained health professionals are needed not only for the assessment stage but also for the proper prescription, fitting, user training and follow-up of assistive technology.
+Trained health professionals are needed not only for the assessment stage but also for the proper prescription, fitting, user training and follow-up of assistive technology and occupational therapy equipment for home.

-Below is a list of the types of technologies we typically prescribe for people with disability, to help
+Below is a list of the types of occupational therapy tools and technologies we typically prescribe for people with disability, to help them improve their independence, safety, and quality of life.

 Aids and devices